poypoyan/bastypsea/README.md

    Why would you even do that?
 2) There are no further checks for variable declarations of more complex data types like Inner Classes, Maps, etc.
-   Hence, misses and false positives are possible for this.
+   Hence, false positives are possible for this.
 3) Scope of variable declarations and actions are not considered (e.g. the action is inside which method).
    Hence, false positives are possible for this.